tymyrddin/purple/source/docs/foundations/disclaimer.md

 # Limits and uses of these foundations

-The material in this section draws on work developed by Virginia Satir, Gerald Weinberg, and related thinkers in organisational development, change management, systems thinking, and learning design.
-It is useful.
-It is also limited in specific ways that are worth being clear about before applying any of it.
+These foundations draw on work developed by Virginia Satir, Gerald Weinberg, and related thinkers in organisational development, change management, systems thinking, and learning design.
+They are useful.
+They are also limited in specific ways that are worth being clear about before applying any of them.

 ## Lenses these foundations provide